Amazon Sets $15 Minimum Wage For U.S. Employees, Including Temps

 [Disclosure: Amazon is also among NPR's financial supporters.]

-After the $28,446 figure drew criticism from Sen. Bernie Sanders and others, Amazon stressed that the number reflects its employees' pay worldwide; the median salary within the U.S., the company said, is $34,123 — a figure it said should be compared to other retailers.
+After the $28,446 figure drew criticism from Sen. Bernie Sanders and others, Amazon stressed that the number reflects its employees' pay worldwide; the median salary for a full-time employee in the U.S., the company said, is $34,123 — a figure it said should be compared to other retailers.

 Amazon's market capitalization currently stands near $1 trillion; it paid Bezos, its founder and CEO, $1.68 million last year.
-But as Amazon's stock has risen, so has Bezos' net worth — it's currently around $165 billion.
+But as Amazon's stock has risen, so has Bezos' net worth — it's currently estimated around $165 billion.

 Those gains came in the same year that a number of Amazon's employees were found to be relying on the federal Supplemental Nutrition Assistance Program — SNAP — which until recently was commonly called food stamps.
-That revelation came from The Intercept, which reported that in four out of the five states that provided data, Amazon was one of the main employers of SNAP recipients.
+That revelation came from The Intercept, which reported that in four out of the five states that provided data, Amazon was one of the top employers of SNAP recipients.

 The new minimum wage for Amazon workers far exceeds the $7.25 federal minimum pay; Amazon says it will set the mark for more than 250,000 current employees, as well as more than 100,000 seasonal employees it plans to hire for the coming holiday season.